Stability Ball Decline Pushup exercise demonstration image

 Home Friendly

-A decline pushup variation with feet on a stability ball, training the chest, shoulders, and core stability.
-Used for advanced hypertrophy and functional pressing strength.
+A bodyweight decline pushup variation with feet on a stability ball that targets upper chest, shoulders, and triceps while building core stability for upper body strength and balance training.

 About Exercise